facebook/create-react-app/test/README.md

 ### `fixtures/`

-Each `fixture/` gets spun up in a temporary directory and has its dependencies installed with Yarn PnP (for speed).<br>
+Each `fixture/` gets spun up in a temporary directory and has its dependencies installed.
-To opt-out of PnP, create a `.disable-pnp` file in the specific fixture directory.

 A global (`testSetup`) is created which has a few interesting properties: